Cahuilla language: Demonstratives

 The complex and simple forms have no difference in perceived meaning according to Seiler.
-The inflection agrees with the sentence itself where the deictic marker co-ordinates with the subject or verb such as in "ɂiɂ peɂ menil̃" meaning "this over there, the moon," as peɂ is inflected to mark the singular subject menil̃.
+The inflection agrees with the sentence itself where the deictic marker co-ordinates with the subject or verb such as in "’i’ pe’ menill" meaning "this over there, the moon," as pe’ is inflected to mark the singular subject menill.
 Additionally, there are clitic forms of this marker: pe, pee and pey.

 Vocabulary

 Word origins

-A vast majority of Ivilyuat words come from Uto-Aztecan roots and there is a large shared vocabulary between neighbouring languages such as Luiseño or Serrano.
-Due to language contact, however, many Spanish words have been adopted into the language, such as máys ('corn') or ɂavugáaduɂ ('lawyer') from Spanish maíz and abogado, respectively.
-Conversely, Ivilyuat has taken little to no English loan words.
+A vast majority of ’Ivillu’at words come from Uto-Aztecan roots and there is a large shared vocabulary between neighbouring languages such as Luiseño or Serrano.
+Due to language contact, however, many Spanish words have been adopted into the language, such as máys ('corn') and ɂavugáaduɂ ('lawyer') from Spanish maíz and abogado, respectively.
+Conversely, ’Ivillu’at has taken little to no English loan words.

 Kinship terms

-Ivilyuat can either express kinship terms relationally or through an establishing expression.
+’Ivillu’at can either express kinship terms relationally or through an establishing expression.